-Today we are pleased to announce the launch of our Portraits of Resilience, Hope and Solidarity webinar series.
-These webinars will shine a light on the heroic efforts of brave individuals to expose human rights violations and support vulnerable communities during the COVID-19 health crisis.
+In May 2020 we announced the launch of our Portraits of Resilience, Hope and Solidarity webinar series.
+We wanted to shine a light on the heroic efforts of brave individuals to expose human rights violations and support vulnerable communities during the COVID-19 health crisis.

 “Community organising against oppression is a clear manifestation of humanity’s potential to change, and our own abilities to influence change as single individuals.”

 Human Rights Defender ‘Mama’ Rahma Wako with UN Special Rapporteur on extrajudicial, summary or arbitrary executions Dr. Agnes Callamard

 The series aimed to bring our global network together, share expertise, and show solidarity for those campaigning for justice and upholding universal rights.
 Defenders from across the world were invited to speak about the ways community solidarity has saved lives and how present challenges can be overcome with international support.

 The past few months have been a challenging time for them.
 We continue to fear for vulnerable communities living without access to water, healthcare, sanitation and other necessities.
 Defenders have redirected their time and energy towards providing for their neighbours at this time of need.

 In this context, we are acting urgently to find innovative solutions that will keep networks of at-risk human rights defenders alive, globally connected and technologically equipped.
 PBI UK supports over 1,300 defenders and grassroots movements, which benefit around one million marginalised individuals around the world.